 E-Total: Value range: 0 to 300000, unit: kWh

 T-Today: Value range: 0.0 to 24.0, unit: h

 T-Total: Value range: 0 to 99999, unit: h

 Internal Tmp: Value range: -100 to 100, unit: °C

 Mode: used to indicate the operating mode the Aero-Sharp inverter is currently in.

-If your Aero-Sharp solar inverter is faulty it can be repaired but usually there isn’t much point doing this when you consider how much it will cost.
-If you are on the Gold Coast or in Brisbane we can help get your solar power system operating again.
+If your Aero-Sharp solar inverter is faulty it can be repaired however usually there isn’t much point doing this when you consider how much it will cost.
+Why spend good money on repairing a cheap inverter which could have another problem next week and cost you more money?
+We recommend you bite the bullet and spend a bit more money on a quality new inverter with a full manufacturers warranty.
+If you are on the Gold Coast or Brisbane area we can help get your solar power system back in action ASAP.